New Environment Setup¶

 For development, create lightweight environments that share staging infrastructure:

+Requires PULUMI_BACKEND_URL to be exported and a deployed stg stack in that backend (the script clones its config).
 The script configures the stack and prompts to deploy.
 Your dev environment shares staging's VPC, ALB, and EKS cluster while getting its own database and services.

 See Deployment for more details on managing dev environments.